 Give up to three examples of the typical types of errors in judgement that an incumbent could make in performing the requirements of the position.
-Do not describe errors, which could occur as a result of poor performance, or ones that are rare or extreme.
+Do not describe errors which could occur as a result of poor performance, or ones that are rare or extreme.
 Indicate the probable effects of those errors on the College, e.g., loss of reputation of program/College, waste of resources, financial losses, injury, property damage, effects on staff, students, clients or public.

-- a) Misinterpretation of data, trends, etc. could lead to misrepresentation of of information presented to Senior Management and/or Board, affecting the quality of decisions made and have a long-term financial or reputational impact. - b) Errors or omissions in forecasting or modelling could lead to inappropriate resource allocation or other key decisions, unfavourable financial variances, and/or misleading or incorrect/incomplete reports and presentations to Board, Ministry, etc. This could severely impair the College's financial sustainability, reputation, and the quality of programming in the long-term. - c) Incorrect or erroneous interpretation or application of the Ministry's calculation methodologies, policy and procedures (which are changed or updated on a regular basis) or Funding Formulas could result in grant penalties, and erosion of the College's relationship with Ministry and the Board.
+- a) Misinterpretation of data, trends, etc. could lead to misrepresentation of metrics and measures, affecting quality of decisions made, of information presented to Management and/or Board, and in the longer term financial or reputational peril. - b) Errors or omissions in budgeting, forecasting or modelling could lead to inappropriate resource allocation or other key decisions, unfavourable financial variances, and/or misleading or incorrect/incomplete reports and presentations to Board, Ministry, etc. In the longer-term severe impairment of the College's sustainability, reputation, and quality of programming could result.